Rafidr2/customer-behavior-analysis/README.md

   * Impact of discounts and shipping types
   * Customer segmentation based on purchase history

+SQL scripts are available in the `/sql` folder.

 ### 5️⃣ Dashboard & Reporting

-* Built an interactive **Power BI dashboard** to visualize trends and KPIs
+* Built an interactive Power BI dashboard to visualize trends and KPIs
 * Summarized findings in a written analysis report
-* Created a professional presentation using **Gamma** to communicate insights and recommendations
+* Created a professional presentation using Gamma to communicate insights and recommendations

 ---